OpenStackOnRaPi/ostackinstall/README.md

 One can do the same using also the OpenStack dashboard.
 You can try it on your own.

-Once the provider network has been assigned to a tenant, login as this tenant and check the availability of the network in the project.
+Once you have assigned the provider network to a tenant, log in as that tenant and check the network availability in the project.

 #### 7.ii.b External network using VLAN provider network